Certificate Programs in Advanced Imaging

 APPROVAL AND ACCREDITATION

-Kettering College is accredited by the North Central Association of Colleges and Schools, approved by the Adventist Accrediting Association (AAA), and authorized by the Ohio Board of Regents.
+Kettering College is accredited by the Higher Learning Commission, approved by the Adventist Accrediting Association (AAA), and authorized by the Ohio Board of Regents.